A Private Equity Blog

 2. no one is forcing you to hold the money at all since the fund only needs it when it needs it

 However, you really do need to hold the cash if you want to limit your risk to the risk of the investment itself.
 And you really do need to hold it in a risk free investment, again, if you want to limit your risk to that of the private equity investment.
-Ipso facto, the return from the risk free investment should be included in the overall return.
+Ipso facto, the private equity return from the risk free investment should be included in the overall return.

 So what effect does this have in economic terms?
 Well, most private equity firms look to return 2x the original cash investment.
-But remember, 2x cash is a 100% return, not a 200% return.
-Now, if my math from many years ago serves me well, that’s a ~7% return for a 10 year investment.
+But remember, 2x cash is a 100% private equity return, not a 200% return.
+Now, if my math from many years ago serves me well, that’s a ~7% private equity return for a 10 year investment.
 Of course, that’s too conservative as you receive distributions well before the 10 years is up.
 So let’s take an average of five and 10 years.
 That equates to about 10-11% p.a.
 Certainly not what most private equiteers espouse.

 Sure, my methodology and math isn’t going to win any prizes, but I’m sure you get my point.